 - Reward Customers for Leaving Reviews

 You are not allowed to pay for reviews, but you can offer initiatives to customers for sharing how they feel.
 Coupons for the future or small prizes are usually appropriate, as long as you check the bylaws of the review site you are using.

 Make sure you are responding to reviews, good and bad.
 Never let a review go unnoticed, even if all you do is click like or give a thumbs up to the review.
 You want to let people know you appreciate the time and effort they are putting into providing your business with a review.

-Want more tips for making the most of your website design?
+Want more tips on increasing online reviews?
 Give us a call!